 This member of the Primrose family gets its name from the cowpats where it was commonly found.
-Known also as Paigle, this hardy perennial grows to a height of 12 ins (30 cm) and produces clusters of primrose-like, but more tubular, flowers on top of stalks emerging from a rosette of flat leaves, during April and May, sometimes earlier.
+Known also as Paigles, Key of Heaven, Bunch of Keys and Herb Peter.
+The name Cowslip actually means ‘cow-slop’ (cowpat), because it grew in meadows.
+The cowslip is the county flower for Essex, Northamptonshire, Surrey and Worcestershire.
+It is a hardy perennial, growing to a height of around 12 ins (30 cm) and produces clusters of primrose-like, but more tubular, flowers on top of stalks emerging from a rosette of flat leaves, during April and May, sometimes earlier.
+It also does well in moist soil in partial shade.

-Sadly this plant is now rare in the wild but was once a common site in meadows.
+Sadly this plant is not as common in the wild as it once was.
 The plant conservation charity, Plantlife, says:

 “Its cultural history suggests that it was once as common as the Buttercup however, it suffered a decline between 1930 and 1980, mainly due to the loss of the grasslands where it grows.
 It’s dramatic decline in the 1950s was due to the relentless advance of modern farming, particularly the ploughing of old grassland and the extension of the use of chemical herbicides.
 Fortunately, it is now showing signs of recovery and has begun to return to unsprayed verges and village greens as well as colonising the banks of new roads.
 It has probably been assisted by the scattering of wild flower seed mixtures.
 Vast masses have reappeared in Hertfordshire where grazing pressures have eased.”